argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 	ParameterValueTypeArray  ParameterCollectionType = "array" )

-// ParameterValue is the concrete value of a parameter.
-In an Application spec, this represents the current values
-// assigned by a user.
-In a parameters announcement, this represents the default value of the parameter. type ParameterValue struct {
-	// Type is the type of value this parameter holds - either a single value (a string) or a collection (array or map).
-	// If Type is set, only the field with that type will be used.
-If Type is not set, `string` is the default.
-If Type
-	// is set to an invalid value, a validation error is thrown.
-	CollectionType ParameterCollectionType `json:"collectionType,omitempty"`
-	String         string                  `json:"value,omitempty"`
-	Map            map[string]string       `json:"map,omitempty"`
-	Array          []string                `json:"array,omitempty"`
-}

 // ParameterAnnouncement represents a CMP's announcement of one acceptable parameter (though that parameter may contain
 // multiple elements, if the value holds an array or a map). type ParameterAnnouncement struct {
 	// Name is the name identifying a parameter. (required) Name string `json:"name,omitempty"`
-	// Value holds the value type information (string or collection) and default value(s) (if any) of this parameter.
-	// Optional.
-Behavior defaults to ParameterValue{CollectionType: "string", String: ""}.
-	Value    ParameterValue `json:"value,omitempty"`
 	// Title is a human readable text of the parameter name. (optional) Title    string         `json:"title,omitempty"`
 	// Tooltip is a human readable description of the parameter. (optional) Tooltip  string         `json:"tooltip,omitempty"`
 	// Required defines if this given parameter is mandatory. (optional: default false) Required bool           `json:"required,omitempty"`
-	// ParameterType determines the primitive data type represented by the parameter.
+	// ItemType determines the primitive data type represented by the parameter.
 Parameters are always encoded as
 	// strings, but ParameterTypes lets them be interpreted as other primitive types.
 	ItemType ParameterItemType `json:"itemType,omitempty"`
+	// CollectionType is the type of value this parameter holds - either a single value (a string) or a collection (array or map).
+	// If Type is set, only the field with that type will be used.
+If Type is not set, `string` is the default.
+If Type
+	// is set to an invalid value, a validation error is thrown.
+	CollectionType ParameterCollectionType `json:"collectionType,omitempty"`
+	String         string                  `json:"string,omitempty"`
+	Map            map[string]string       `json:"map,omitempty"`
+	Array          []string                `json:"array,omitempty"`
 }

 // ParametersAnnouncement is a list of announcements.
 This list represents all the parameters which a CMP is able to